A neuroscientist and some grape skins vs. the pharmaceutical industry.

 They continue to take pride in their students, using revenue from Ted’s Brain Science Products to support stand-out neuroscience students.
 Students who wouldn’t otherwise be able to present their work at important international science conferences.

 As for the company they built, the team at Ted’s Brain Science Products are hard at work trying to spread the word of this deceptively simple new solution to chronic pain.
-They hope to continue growing until they have enough income set aside to fund a slow, expensive clinical trial on their own.
-A possibility that would open the door to even more novel ways to treat previously untreatable pain.
+We’ve just landed a major grant from the NIH, which is huge, to explore our ingredient’s potential effectiveness in post-surgical eye pain.

 And that’s where the story ends for now.
 Looking back, Ted wonders if starting this company may end up touching more lives than he ever guessed.
 “We get letters every day.
 We just got one from a cancer patient with severe neuropathy, expressing that Ted’s Pain Gel was finally the one treatment that actually gave her relief,” recounts Dr. Price.
 “It’s such a gratifying feeling to see your work make a real difference in people’s lives.
 It definitely keeps us pushing forward.”